 Our roads in camp (the Camp side of the river) are still rocky, gravel-y, muddy, (the Admin Team and Garret’s crew drive on these with the golf carts, etc.) and we’re still working on getting them more ready for Sunday (and will continue to work on it beyond).

-For those familiar with our camp side Barge drop and entrance, Garrett rebuilt the fence along the bank and it’s further back now, so that will look different — and NO ONE is allowed on the other side of the fence!
+For those familiar with our camp side Barge drop and entrance, Garrett rebuilt the fence along the bank and it’s further back now, so that will look different – and NO ONE is allowed on the other side of the fence!
+This entrance is also due to have the doorways repaired by a company similar to this Industrial Door Company that offers customized commercial door repair services.

 The fence is acting as much as border as guard as the areas beyond are not fully safe at this time.
 Of course campers are never really near this, except in the way general vicinity (but not actually near) during Opening and Closing Day drop-offs and pick-ups.
 But NO daily Camp programing takes place here.